Disclosure: This post has affiliate links.

 Most importantly, make sure you feel confident in your clothes and not like Judy in disguise.
 It is o.k. to have one signature item that displays your personality in your professional outfit.
 In my case, it is a studded bracelet and a pearl necklace.
 It is important that you feel comfortable as that comes across as being confident.

 No suit over 40

 Styling a suit in a fashion forward way is a great option for women scientists under 40.
 If you are over 40 and look younger than 40, ditch the suit.
 You don’t want to stand in front of a poster that is first authored by your student and coauthored by you and be asked whether your supervisor is at the conference too.
 If you don’t look younger than 40, but are over 40 ditch the suit anyway.
 A suit makes you look old fashioned.
 That’s not the right message when you are in a field that’s about pushing the envelop.
 Instead, go for an unmatched suit.
-See this guide on how to style an unmatched suit.
+See this post on how to loose your fear of an unmatched suit.

 Fashion and clothes tips for conference attendees

 And here some general advise for everyone who attends a conference:

 - Pack clothes that work for both standing and sitting, and won’t wrinkle.
 Only if the conference is in the Tropics linen is a good choice as humidity suppresses a bit the wrinkling of linen